Boogie Woogie (song)

-"Boogie Woogie" is a song written by Australian singer-songwriter Dannii Minogue and Dee Wright for Eurogroove's greatest hits album The Best Of (1995).
+"Boogie Woogie" is a song written by Australian singer Dannii Minogue and Dee Wright for Eurogroove's greatest hits album The Best Of (1995).
 The song features guest vocals by Minogue and was produced by Tetsuya Komuro.
 It was released as a Japanese-only single in June 1995 and reached number one on the Japanese singles chart.

 Formats and track listings

 These are the formats and track listings of major single releases of "Boogie Woogie".